 (2) FINANCIAL ASSISTANCE.-The term "financial assistance" means funds appropriated by Congress and made available to the management entity for the purpose of preparing and implementing the Management Plan.
 (3) HERITAGE AREA.-The term "Heritage Area" means the National Aviation Heritage Area established by section 104 to receive, distribute, and account for Federal funds appropriated for the purpose of this title.

 (4) MANAGEMENT PLAN.-The term "Management Plan" means the management plan for the Heritage Area developed under section 106.

-(5) MANAGEMENT ENTITY.-The term "management entity" profit corporation established under the laws of the State of Ohio).
+(5) MANAGEMENT ENTITY.-The term "management entity" means the Aviation Heritage Foundation, Incorporated (a nonprofit corporation established under the laws of the State of Ohio).